debsahu/debsahu-hugo/youtube/content/posts/HARestAPI-Control-Home-Assistant-directly-using-ESP8266.md

 #

 Control components on Home Assistant directly from ESP8266.
 This is an Arduino Library that can be used in various projects without the requirement of setup of a MQTT sensor + automation on HA.
-This uses RESTful API commands (https://www.home-assistant.io/developers/rest_api/).
+This uses [RESTful API commands](https://www.home-assistant.io/developers/rest_api/).

 ## Idea